sagedemage/CalculatorWebApp/readme.md

 **The calculator web application is the program that can do basic calculations for a user.
-The web application uses Flask, Jinja and Nginx.**
+The web application uses Flask, Jinja and Nginx.
+Pandas is used for unit testing.**

 ## Video Demonstration of my Calculator Web App
 [https://www.youtube.com/watch?v=nUKfz3-4IQQ](https://www.youtube.com/watch?v=nUKfz3-4IQQ)